Saurashtra people: Etymology

 The word Saurashtra literally means "a good state".
 It is derived from Su meaning good, Rashtra meaning state and the other compound of Saura and Rashtra, meaning "the land of the Sun".
 These people were once sun worshipers and have built sun temples.
-The people worshiping Surya or Saura and inhabiting the land of the Sun are called as Saurashtrians.
+The people worshiping Surya or Saura and inhabiting the land of the Sun are called Saurashtrians.

 The Tamil name by which these people were also known in Tamil Nadu is Patnūlkarar, which means silk-thread people, mostly silk-thread merchants and silk weavers, since the early settlers set up silk-weaving guilds and were involved in the trade of silk clothes and diamonds to the royal families of Tamil country.
 After the Gupta dynasty, silk became the attire of royal families, the Saurashtrians were patronized by several dynasties across North India and the Chola, Pandya, Vijayanagara, Nayak and Thanjavur Maratha rulers patronized them in ancient South India.
 Their specialty was considered so honorable and complicated that they were in some cases exchanged as a major aspect of marriage settlements or as endowments to neighbouring kingdoms.

 These people are first mentioned as Pattavayaka, the Sanskrit equivalent of Patnūlkarar in the Mandasor (present day Madhya Pradesh) inscriptions of Kumaragupta I belonging to the 5th century CE.
 They are also mentioned by the same name in the Patteeswaram inscriptions of Thanjavur belonging to the mid 16th century CE and in the inscriptions of Rani Mangammal of Madurai belonging to the 17th century CE.

 Identity

 Saurashtrians are well assimilated in Tamil society, without any outward differentiation.
 Apart from certain religious adherences, brahminism and vegetarianism, their culture is similar to the rest of Tamil Nadu.
-Though their physical features are not similar to Tamils, they have Tamil names and are essentially a part of Tamil people, yet distinct in their ethnic identity and can be called as Saurashtrian Tamils.
+Though their physical features are not similar to Tamils, they have Tamil names and are essentially a part of Tamil people, yet distinct in their ethnic identity and can be called Saurashtrian Tamils.

 Origin

 The Bhagavata Purana mentions that the ancient Abhiras were the rulers of Saurashtra Kingdom and Avanti Kingdom and they were followers of the Vedas, who worshiped Vishnu as their supreme deity.
 These ancient provinces as depicted in the epic literature of Mahabharata roughly corresponds to the present day Saurashtra region of southern Gujarat and Malwa region of Madhya Pradesh.

 Their origin is Dwarka, land of Lord Krishna, the origin of the name date backs to the time when the ancestors of these people inhabited the Lata region of Saurashtra in southern Gujarat.
 Saurashtrians are originally Gauda Brahmins and belong to Pancha-Gauda Brahmins.
-After their southward migration they have been called as Saurashtra Brahmins.
+After their southward migration they have been called Saurashtra Brahmins.
 They had their original homes in present-day Gujarat and migrated to South India over a millennium ago.
 They are currently scattered over various places of Tamil Nadu and are mostly concentrated in Madurai, Thanjavur and Salem Districts.